 When you are working hard, maybe getting into a flow state, or even under stress many of these feel good chemicals are released.
 So imagine you’re working long hours and feeling some stress.
 This is the same thing that happens when you’re feeling stress, worry, or fear at other times.
 The HPA (hypothalamus pituitary adrenal axis) activates a series of reactions.
 The primary one is that cortisol is released.
 Cortisol is a really helpful chemical for survival.
+But what happens when you’re not in survival mode?
+Read more to learn how working less plays a significant biological role.

 How Cortisol Works